Children's Services Overview

 For lead poisoning prevention information or consultation, call 410-887-3725.

 The Well Child Clinic provides the following services.
 Please note that no acute care or emergency services are provided.

-All Baltimore County residents, ages 0-21 are eligible.
+All Baltimore County residents, from birth to age 21 are eligible.
 Please note that fees are based on a sliding scale; however, services will not be denied due to inability to pay.
 For more information, call 410-887-2705.